-This is a great finishing activity from long-time contributor Stuart Sharp.
-This basic and effective shooting game encourages your players to utilize their technical skills around the opponent’s box.
+Small Sided Shooting Game is a great finishing activity to try with your players.
+This basic and effective shooting game encourages them to utilize their technical skills around the opponent’s box.
 Adjust the dimensions or number of players to adapt to your team and environment.

 Basic shooting game that encourages technical skills around the opponent’s box.
 Pitch size is double penalty box.
 5 v 5 + GK’s.